 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Bernard St / Maria St neighborhood has more single mother households than 99.7% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-Also, one of the unique characteristics of the Bernard St / Maria St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.
+Also, the Bernard St / Maria St neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.

 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Bernard St / Maria St neighborhood has a highly unusual pattern of car ownership.
 30.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.